samply/secret-sync/Readme.md

 Register an Open ID Connect client at the central half of this component.

 Secret type: `OIDC`
+Each argument is separated by a semicolon.
+The arguments are:
+- The type of OIDC client which gets created.
+Either `public` or `private`
-Arguments: A comma separated list of urls permitted for redirection
+- A comma separated list of urls permitted for redirection

 Example:
-`OIDC:MY_OIDC_CLIENT_SECRET:https://foo.com,https://bar.com`
+`OIDC:MY_OIDC_CLIENT_SECRET:public;https://foo.com,https://bar.com`